hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Create a snapshot with the given name from a volume.
-Optionally, you can specify a description.
+Optionally, specify a description.

 ###Examples
 Create the new snapshot 'my_snapshot' from the specified volume:

     hpcloud snapshots:add my_snapshot vol10

-Creates the new snapshot 'my_snapshot' from the specified volume with the description `test vol`:
+Create the new snapshot 'my_snapshot' from the specified volume with the description `test vol`:

     hpcloud snapshots:add my_snapshot vol10 -d 'test vol'